-Hilary Erickson, RN BSN is The Pregnancy Nurse.
-She has been a nurse since 1997, and has 20 years of labor and delivery experience.
+Yes, Hilary is a nurse since 1997 and has 20 years of labor and delivery experience (read more about her experience here).

 But, that is most certainly not the start The Pregnancy Nurse’s story.
 It started a long time ago…. in a valley near the mountains….